-The applicant will conduct a final well clearance survey utilising a ROV under a separate contract to ensure and certify that the abandoned well has its wellhead has been removed and there are no physical remnants of the drilling operation.
+The applicant will conduct a final well clearance survey utilising a ROV to ensure and certify that the abandoned well has its wellhead has been removed and there are no physical remnants of the drilling operation.
 The drillship and support vessels will be demobilised from the well location.
 The onshore base will be closed post the termination of all drilling and associated operations.